Social issues in China

-Social issues in the People's Republic of China are wide-ranging, and are often a combined result of Chinese economic reforms set in place in the late 1970s, the nation's political and cultural history, and an immense population.
+Social issues in the People's Republic of China are wide-ranging, and are often a combined result of the reform and opening up set in place in the late 1970s, the nation's political and cultural history, and an immense population.
 Some of these issues are exposed by the Chinese media, while subjects that may contain politically sensitive issues for the Chinese Communist Party (CCP) are censored.
 Some academics hold that the People's Republic of China's fragile social balance, combined with a bubble economy makes it a very unstable country, while others argue China's societal trends have created a balance to sustain itself.

 Overview

 According to Professor Jianrong, official statistics show the number of recorded incidents of mass unrest are "boiling ... to the point of explosion".
 They have risen from 8,709 in 1993 to more than 90,000 in each 2007 through 2009.
 Reasons cited include an aggrieved class of dispossessed migrants and unemployed workers, a deep loss of faith in the system among many Chinese, and a weakening in the traditional means of state control.

 Professor Hu Xingdou from Beijing University of Technology stated that corruption, state monopolies, the widening wealth gap, and increasing costs of housing, education, and medical care all significantly contribute to unrest.
 He identified land seizures and the growing wealth disparity as the top two factors, noting that since the start of Deng Xiaoping's reforms in 1979, the disparity between urban and rural populations has increased from 2.56:1 in 1978 to 3.33:1 in 2009.

 Urban income in 1978 was 343 yuan whilst rural income stood at 134 yuan; in 2009, the corresponding figures were 17,175 yuan and 5,153 yuan respectively.
 Despite the overall increase in urban income, unemployment, unpaid wages, and police misconduct are sources of grievance.
-Corruption is a very big issue in china.
+Corruption is a very big issue in China.